j3k0/ganomede-chat/README.md

 ### response [401] Unauthorized

 If authToken is invalid or user isn't a participant in the room, and not `API_SECRET`.

+### response [403] Forbidden

+When linked to users service, will perform ban check.
+Banned `:username`s will receive 403 error no matter validity of a token.

 ### response [404] Not Found